Ph.D. 2012 Columbia University (with distinction)

 Areas of Research:

-(forthcoming) "Neoliberal Penology and Criminal Finance in Honduras."
-Prison Service Journal.
+(2017) "Neoliberal Penology and Criminal Finance in Honduras."
+Prison Service Journal, Volume 229.

 (2014) "Gothic Sovereignty: Gangs and Criminal Community in a Honduran Prison."
 South Atlantic Quarterly, Vol. 113(3).